 I'll probably tell you about all of them next time, as otherwise, this blog will end up being of the size of a small novel!
 But I would love to share with you today the story behind the vase you see and what has gone into preparing it for the final composition.

-I bought this vase a real while ago in one of the local charity shops in Southend-on-Sea, UK.
+I bought this vase a real while ago in one of the local traditional British charity shops.
 It had a beautiful color to it and the shape that I just couldn't walk past and had to commemorate in one of my photo sets.

 It has since appeared in a couple of my other artworks.
 For example these two pieces below:

 However, I feel like this time it will most likely be its last debut.
 Who else in their right mind except for a photographer would do all of these things to achieve a great composition?